Roman rice-stuffed tomatoes, Pomodori Al Riso, is an easy, nourishing, and traditional recipe from Rome.

 Roman rice-stuffed tomatoes are a classic summer recipe from Rome.
 Easy to prepare and baked with diced potatoes to make it a one-plate meal.

-Rice is cooked inside the tomatoes, which gives it a delicate aroma and makes it a little crunchy too.
+Rice is seasoned with olive oil, onion, garlic, herbs, and parmesan and then cooked inside the tomatoes.
+This gives it a delicate aroma and makes it a little crunchy too.